luciodale/fork/README.md

   :class "your-css-class"}]
 ```

-To get all the props from your anonymous function in one shot, you can add :as props just like this: `{:keys [values ..] :as props}`
+To get all the props from your form function in one shot, you can add :as props just like this: `{:keys [values ..] :as props}`

 ### Text Area